dgroomes/spock-playground/README.md

 See the README in [basic/](basic/).

+### `mocking/`

+A runnable example of mocking in Spock.

+See the README in [mocking/](mocking/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Implement a basic Spock test suite showcasing assertions, maybe unrolling, and basic mocking.
-* [ ] Show a mocking-focused test suite showing more circuitous mocking and stubbing, which requires a byte code rewriting tool like ByteBuddy.
+* [x] DONE Show a mocking-focused test suite showing more circuitous mocking and stubbing, which requires a byte code rewriting tool like ByteBuddy.